nisbweb/NSOC4/Hardware/readme.md

 6. Write the code in C
 7. Save your program file in a new folder with name `main.c`, (any name can be given to new folder)
 8. Now after putting your code in new folder copy and paste `MakeFile` along with `dep_creater.bat` file in the new folder
+9. Double the `dep_creater.bat` file
-9. Open MakeFile using any editor and check `MCU name MCU = atmega16 `
+10. Open MakeFile using any editor and check `MCU name MCU = atmega16 `
-10. Open Programmer's Notepad again goto
+11. Open Programmer's Notepad again goto
  Tools > Make all
-11. Open
+12. Open
  progisp > Load flash > Select the file main.hex (which was created)

 ## 2. Linux users